-Our hearts grow heavier by the moment as we watch the progression of the California fires from afar.
+Our hearts grow heavier by the moment as we watch the progression of the California fires.
 We’re sending love and a huge bubble of protection to surround family, friends, clients, homes, businesses, our beloved open spaces, and all the brave, dedicated people on the front lines.
 If there is any positivity that comes from a catastrophe like this it is the strength that has arisen in our community and the support that we provide one another.
-We can feel the love all the way on the other side of the country folks!
+We can feel the love!

-Conversations with our tribe back home inspired us to share some fundamental, holistic tips and things to consider when dealing with the stress of this tragedy.
+Conversations with our tribe inspired us to share some fundamental, holistic tips and things to consider when dealing with the stress of this tragedy.

 Staying hydrated now is more important than ever!
 It will help your sinuses and lungs protect themselves from the damaging effects of the smoke among other benefits.
 Shoot for half your body weigh in ounces every day.
 (160 lbs. = 80 oz./day)